by Terry Moe and John Chubb is an important book that focuses on how technology will change K-12 education in the United States.

 Another critical point the authors make is that countries other than the United States care a lot about high-quality, low-cost education, so they will be contributing new ideas and content, too.
 The authors don’t talk enough about technology in two-year and four-year colleges.
 It would have been interesting to know what issues have slowed technology there.
 Tighter budgets could help technology since it is more cost-effective in many cases, but the lack of funding will also slow the transition down.

 I am fascinated about what can be done to make content really, really great.
 I love the idea of having the videos of the very best lectures.
-I want the K-12 equivalent of MIT's Don Sadoway teaching physical chemistry or Walter Lewin teaching physics (two of the very few MIT OpenCourseWare courses that have complete sets of lecture videos available); or the Feynman Messenger Lectures (now free on a Microsoft site); or the courses available on Academic Earth or the many amazing Teaching Company courses.
+I want the K-12 equivalent of MIT’s Don Sadoway teaching physical chemistry; or the Feynman Messenger Lectures (now free on a Microsoft site); or the courses available on Academic Earth or the many amazing Teaching Company courses.

 I am also interested in how a known framework for what students can learn can be used to connect lots of interactive software to do skills assessment.